oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_object_storage_object_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>This value will be used in Content-Encoding header of the response</div>
+                                            <div>Specify this query parameter to override the Content-Encoding response header in the GetObject response.</div>
                                                         </td>
             </tr>
                                 <tr>